giacomopj/py-package-template/README.rst

 Folder Tree
 ===========

-Files in the root directory are only for configuration.
+The root directory and the hidden folders therein shall contain only configuration files for the toolchain.

 Bin
 ---